-In addition, PUC § 99268.5(c) indicates that an operator providing combined specialized service for elderly and handicapped persons and regular public transportation shall be eligible for LTF if it maintains for the fiscal year, ratio of fare revenue to operating costs at least equal to 20%.
-An operator providing services in a non-urbanized areas shall be eligible if it maintains a ratio at least equal to 10%.
+In addition, PUC § 99268.5(a) indicates that an operator providing services exclusively for elderly and disabled persons must maintain a minimum ratio of fare revenue to operating costs of 10%.
+PUC § 99268.5(b) indicates that for combined specialized service for elderly and disabled persons and regular public transportation shall be eligible for LTF if it maintains for the fiscal year, ratio of fare revenue to operating costs for the combined service shall not be less than the ratio required in order to make allocations to the operator for its regular scheduled service (20% for urban and 10% for non-urban).

-- Fares CCR § 6611.2 defines the term "fare revenue" as all revenues in the following account classes of the uniform system of accounts and records adopted by the State Controller (PUC § 99243) - 401.00 Passenger Fares for Transit Services - 402.00 Special Transit Fares - 403.00 School Bus Service Revenues - Exemptions and Exclusions to the Farebox Recovery Requirement - Service Extension -When a transit operator expands service, it is recognized that the new service or route can take some time to achieve its full ridership potential and achieve the farebox recovery ratio requirement.
+- Fares CCR § 6611.2 defines the term "fare revenue" as all revenues in the following account classes of the uniform system of accounts and records adopted by the State Controller (PUC § 99243) - 401.00 Passenger Fares for Transit Services - 402.00 Special Transit Fares - 403.00 School Bus Service Revenues

+Exemptions and Exclusions to the Farebox Recovery Requirement -

+Service Extension -When a transit operator expands service, it is recognized that the new service or route can take some time to achieve its full ridership potential and achieve the farebox recovery ratio requirement.
 As such, service extensions are exempt from this requirement until two years after the end of the fiscal year during which the service/route was established (PUC § 99268.8).